-B. Fix the date, hour and place of the Annual Meeting and any other special meetings.
+B. Schedule date, hour and place of the Annual Meeting and any other special meetings.

-C. Conduct the affairs of the State consistent with these Bylaws and the Constitution and Bylaws of the NRA, Inc., as well as the policies of NRA.
+C. Conduct the affairs of NJRA consistent with these bylaws and the constitution and bylaws of the NRA, Inc., as well as the policies of NRA.

-D. Conduct the affairs of the organization in a constructive manner that will carry out obligations to the membership.
+D. Conduct the affairs of the organization in a constructive manner that will execute obligations to the membership.

 Section 7 Meetings of the Board

-B. A special meeting of the Board may be called by the President as imperative or by the written request of two Board members.
+B. A special meeting of the board may be called by the NJRA President as imperative or by the written request of two Board members.

 ARTICLE VII - EXECUTIVE COMMITTEE